ioBroker/ioBroker.js-controller/README.md

 The ioBroker.js-controller is the heart of any ioBroker installation.
 The controller is owning the central configuration of the ioBroker installation and controls and monitors all adapter processes for the current host.

+**Please check the js-controller compatibility information below which version runs on your Node.js version**

+## Compatibility
+* js-controller 3.x works with Node.js 10.x, 12.x and probably 14.x (first tests look good)
+* js-controller 2.x works with Node.js 8.x, 10.x , 12.x and probably 14.x (untested)
+* js-controller 1.x works with Node.js 4.x, 6.x, 8.x and probably 10.x (untested)

+Please try to stay current with your Node.js version because the support is limited in Time.
+As of now (April 2020) all Node.js versions below 10.x are no longer supported by Node.js and considered EOL (End Of Life).
+To upgrade your Node.js version and ioBroker please follow https://forum.iobroker.net/topic/22867/how-to-node-js-f%C3%BCr-iobroker-richtig-updaten !

 ## Links

 * [Changelog](CHANGELOG.md)